assiro/uub-operative-system/README.md

 # Operative system and firmware distribution for UUB

+# System version 0.99.1 upgrade (sep 2019) - UUB layout V3
+This version is not compatible with UUB V1 and V2

+change log:
+- new FSBL for SPI-1 parameters setting
+- bug fixed in the device tree (critic for last ver)
+- new bitstream ver.
+12080919
+- applications for UUB-TEST

 # System version 0.99.0 (july 2019) - UUB layout V3
 This version is not compatible with UUB V1 and V2